That’s the number of hack attempts made on WordPress site EVERY SINGLE MINUTE! 😱😱😱

 “We developers should also continue raising awareness and keep on improving our products.
 We have the responsibility to bridge the gap – WordPress website owners do not need to be security experts to protect their websites.
 So in 2018, we will certainly see easier to use plugins and services and more people adopting security solutions, resulting in more secure WordPress websites!”

 “For most people, you website is one of your most important assets and its time the people take their website security very seriously.
-WordPress security is much more then preventing the wrong people from logging into your website.
+Security for WP site is much more then preventing the wrong people from logging into your website.
 As WordPress continues to gain market share it will become more crucial to have comprehensive security in place that involves known good backups paired with a tool that will proactively keep your site safe and secure.”

 “A few things are about to happen in the WordPress world that has the potential to increase security concerns.
 Gutenberg will bring new code to WordPress.
 It uses the REST API which adds a new layer of code that can introduce new risks.
 Drag and drop builders continue to gain prominence, which increasingly has more features.
 This means fewer third-party plugins will be used to add those features.
 As some areas of WordPress become more secure, other areas are opening up security concerns.
 Site owners, developers, and hosts will need to update quickly and often to protect themselves.”